 Elizabeth Pastor is CoFounder of Humantific and author of Innovation Methods Mapping, DeMystifying 80+ Years of Innovation Process Design.
 She is an internationally recognized expert in the hybrid combination of Visual SenseMaking and Strategic CoCreation.
 Elizabeth holds a Masters Degree in Communication & New Media Design from Art Center College of Design in California.
 She teaches in the European Institute of Design graduate design programs, the Graduate Business School at ICADE and the experimental TeamLabs University in Madrid.
 She is actively involved in the Next Generation Emerging Practice Community and the Rethinking Design Thinking Movement.

 INNOVATION METHODS MAPPING

-Years in the making, Innovation Methods Mapping is focused on making sense of innovation process design, a complex, chaotic subject.
+Culminating a multi-year study Innovation Methods Mapping is focused on making sense of innovation process design, a complex, chaotic subject.
 With an avalanche of innovation methods now in circulation within the marketplace, sorting out and making sense of the mess can be a daunting task.
 In this book we are sharing how we make sense of this complex subject spanning an 80+ year time period and numerous communities of practice.
 Containing a reusable Think Balance Analysis Framework this book would save anyone working on innovation methodology R&D five or more years of research and contextual assessment.